jakobzhao/geog371/readme.md

 >Catalog course description: GEOVISUALIZATION: WEB MAPPING (4).
 >Current developments in Internet mapping and advanced cartographic skills applied to web-based maps.
 Techniques of Internet mapping and principles of web-based cartography, including multimedia, animation, 3D visualization, and user interface design.
 PREREQS: GEOG 201 or GEO 301.

 Welcome to GEOG 371: Web Mapping :gift_heart:!
-This course introduces current developments of Internet mapping and advanced cartographic skills in web mapping.
-By using virtual globe libraries (Cesium), open source mapping clients (Leaflet) and web mapping services (Mapbox, GeoServer), students can learn both the techniques of Internet mapping and the principles of web-based cartography, including multimedia, animation, 3D visualization, and user interface design.
-The lectures will focus on the theories and principles behind the Internet mapping, including distributed component technologies, graphic designs, and network communications.
-The lab exercises will focus on the practical applications and web design skills for Internet mapping services.
-The mid-term focuses on basic web mapping concepts and programming techniques.
-There is no final exam, but each student is required to design a web interactive map and deploy it to an openly accessible server.
-Feel free to contact Prof. Zhao for more information.
+This course introduces current developments in web mapping and advanced cartographic skills applied to interactive map design.
+By using open sourced frameworks (Leaflet, Cesium, storymap.js, Bootstrap, jQuery), project management services (GitHub), web mapping services (GeoServer, MapBox), students can learn both the principles of web-based cartography and the practical skills for web mapping, and also absorb both aesthetics and critique of interactive map.
+The lectures focus on the theories and principles behind web mapping, including system architecture, responsive design, user graphic design, map design and geo-narrative.
+The lab exercises focus on practical skills for web programming, 2d and 3d web mapping, web mapping services, and digital storytelling.
+The mid-term focuses on basic concepts and web programming techniques.
+There is no final exam, but each student is expected to design a web maps and deploy it to an openly accessible server.
+Feel free to contact Dr. Bo Zhao for more information.

 | Week  | Lecture (M)                              | Lecture (W)                              | Lab (Th)                                 | Lecture (F)                              | Reading                                  |